tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ Roots and tendrils trail from this suit of heavy armor.
 On command, the armor roots itself to the ground, increasing its AC bonus by +1 but keeping the wearer stuck.
 Freeing the armor from the ground and ending the stuck condition takes a standard action; the +1 bonus to AC is lost as soon as the wearer becomes unstuck.

 **Quirk:** Heavy sleeper.

 ---

+#### Scars

+This ‘armor’ consists of magical brands and scars that strengthen your flesh until it becomes as tough as iron.
+You gain the bonus to AC even when naked, and this armor cannot be removed.
+You may wear other armor over it, but magic bonuses to AC don’t stack – use the best one.
+The armor of scars only takes up a slot if it’s the most powerful magic armor you’re wearing.

+**Quirk:** Stoic in the face of pain.

+---